dashbird/site/content/blog/serverless-in-2020.md

 ![Ancient tools](https://thepracticaldev.s3.amazonaws.com/i/8dds2n2iv6um40pb38kr.png)
 <center>Real life photo of period-correct developer tools :)</center>

 Ok, jokes aside, the consensus is that serverless is going to keep growing as it has been for the past few years.
-Companies will keep switching from traditional servers to jump on the bandwagon as more and services pop-up around the serverless ecosystem making it easier to move, develop and monitor your applications.
+We'll see more companies make the swtich from traditional servers to jump on the bandwagon as more and third party services pop-up around the serverless ecosystem making it easier to move, develop and monitor your applications.

 ## What do I expect in 2020 from serverless?

 ### Cross-platform
 Personally, I look forward to seeing a solution that allows developers to go multi-platform with ease.
-Imagine being able to pick and choose your favorite services from multiple vendors and have them work in perfect harmony without having to jump through impossible hoops.
+Imagine being able to pick and choose your favorite services from different vendors and have them work in perfect harmony without having to jump through impossible hoops.

-Yes, I know it's more of a pipe dream for now with all the different pricing methods, unsupported platforms, I get it.
+Yes, I know it's more of a pipe dream for now with all the different pricing methods, unsupported platforms.
+I get it.
 All I'm saying is that next year I'd like to see some progress being made in this direction.
-Call it cloud centralization or vendor globalization, call it whatever, I just want to see it happen.
+Call it cloud centralization or vendor globalization, call it whatever, as long as it helps us build better applications.

 ### Hybrid serverless systems
 We've seen this happening more and more this past year and 2020 will be no different.
 Since FaaS is not a one size fits all kind of deal it stands to reason that in some scenarios a mix between EC2(for example) and Lambda would make the more sense.
 Tasks that take longer to execute and have a tendency to repeat does make a better fit for a container rather than on a FaaS.